Akunsinu/YouTube-Channel-Archiver-V2/README.md

 # YouTube Channel Archiver

-A self-hosted application to download and archive all videos from your YouTube channel, complete with metadata, comments, and a YouTube-like viewing experience.
+A self-hosted application to download and archive videos from **multiple YouTube channels**, complete with metadata, comments, and a YouTube-like viewing experience.

 ## Features

+- **Multi-Channel Support**: Archive videos from unlimited YouTube channels
+- **Channel Management UI**: Add, remove, and configure channels through the web interface
-- **Complete Channel Archival**: Downloads all videos from your YouTube channel
+- **Complete Channel Archival**: Downloads all videos from your YouTube channels
 - **Metadata Preservation**: Saves titles, descriptions, view counts, likes, tags, and more
 - **Comment Archival**: Downloads all comments and replies with full threading support
 - **YouTube-like Viewer**: Modern React-based web interface for browsing and watching videos
+- **Per-Channel Scheduling**: Configure independent sync schedules for each channel
-- **Auto-Sync**: Daily automated syncing for new videos and comment updates
+- **Auto-Sync**: Automated syncing for new videos and comment updates
 - **Smart Comment Refresh**: Automatically updates comments for videos from the last 6 months
 - **Docker Deployment**: Easy deployment with Docker Compose on Unraid or any Docker host
 - **Hybrid Approach**: Uses yt-dlp for reliable video downloads and YouTube API for comprehensive metadata